island-is/island.is/apps/service-portal/README.md

 ]
 ```

-### Declaring routes in the service portal
+### Declaring Routes in the Service Portal

 Declaring a new route for the service portal involves a few steps:

-- Declare a path for the route
+- Declare a path for the route.
-- Declare a route in the master navigation
+- Declare a route in the master navigation.
-- Implement the route based on the user's authorization scope and return it so it gets rendered into the navigation.
+- Implement the route based on the user's authorization scope and return it, so it gets rendered into the navigation.

-#### Declaring a path for a library
+#### Declaring a Path for a Library

-All Service Portal paths are declared as an enum in [paths.ts](../../libs/service-portal/core/src/lib/navigation/paths.ts)
+All service portal paths are declared as an enum in [paths.ts](../../libs/service-portal/core/src/lib/navigation/paths.ts).

-#### Declare a route in the master navigation
+#### Declare a Route in the Master Navigation

-The master navigation is defined in the service portal core in [masterNavigation.ts](../../libs/service-portal/core/src/lib/navigation/masterNavigation.ts)
-Navigation items are defined as such:
+The master navigation is defined in the service portal core in [masterNavigation.ts](../../libs/service-portal/core/src/lib/navigation/masterNavigation.ts).
+Navigation items are defined as:

 ```typescript
 export interface PortalNavigationItem {